Meal Break Requirements in San Jose, California

 Under California law, an employee must be eligible for an unpaid meal break after working for five hours, and the meal break must be provided by the end of the fifth hour of employment.
 Meal breaks must be for at least 30-minute periods, and employees who work hours beyond the 8-hour day may be entitled to an additional meal break.
 A second meal break is required if an employee works more than 10 hours in a day, and the second meal break must be permitted no later than the 10th hour of work.

 In order for a meal break to meet California law requirements, the employee must be relieved of all duties during the meal break period (i.e., the employee cannot be tasked with any work duties during the unpaid break), the employee must have total control over their 30-minute break time, and the employer cannot discourage the employee from taking a meal break.
 If the employee is required to perform any work duties, or if the employer has any control over how the employee spends their meal break, then it must be compensated time.
+If you believe your rights have been violated please speak with an employment law attorney at Venardi Zurada today.

 Rest Break Requirements in San Jose, California